What is Construction Marketing?

 Why Marketing Matters for Construction Contractors

 Regardless of what kind of company you have, it is imperative to get your name out there as a business owner.
 Becoming visible in the eyes of your audience is a significant part of the battle.
-The thing is that there are so many different ways to achieve this.
-SEO, paid advertising, social media, etc.
+The thing is that there are so many ways to achieve this.
+SEO for contractors, paid advertising, social media, etc.

 Construction marketing isn’t as simple as it used to be.
 There are, however, similarities in that you still need to appeal to your local market first and foremost.
 After all, if you are in construction, your company has a finite reach.
 You aren’t appealing to the country as a whole; you are appealing to a limited number of communities as your company continues to grow.